Summary of Experience

 Most attorneys are so busy practicing law and attending to their never-ending duties that they have little or no time to write their own website content.
-Not only will you get superior results, but it is far more cost-effective and time-efficient to hire a professional legal content writer than to try to write it yourself.
+Not only will you get superior results, but it is more cost-effective and time-efficient to hire a professional legal content writer than to try to write it yourself.
 Further, few lawyers have the time to develop the specialized skills required to write effective SEO content.

 2. PROFESSIONAL WRITER CAN DISCUSS ATTORNEY'S SKILLS OBJECTIVELY

-Many attorneys are uncomfortable or stressed writing their own website content, especially when writing about their personal achievements and accomplishments.
+Many attorneys are uncomfortable writing their own website content, especially when writing about their personal achievements and accomplishments.
 It can be very difficult for any individual to write objectively under these circumstances.
 On the other hand, a professional writer will be able to hail the attorney's accomplishments and skills with a balance of zeal and objectivity.

 3. PROFESSIONAL WRITER CLARIFIES COMPLEX CONTENT